 Currently at the University of Washington

 I am working as a post-doctoral fellow with Dr. Raphael Bernier and Dr. Sara Jane Webb at the University of Washington, Department of Psychiatry and Behavioral Sciences.
 Our project uses a "genetics-first" approach to detect subtypes of children with autism using neuroimaging and behavioral techniques.
-I am also involved in research projects exploring how brain patterns (e.g., N170 component, EEG frequencies, topographic coherence) emerge and stabilize over development.
+Other projects explore how brain patterns (e.g., N170 component, EEG frequencies, topographic coherence) emerge and stabilize over development.
 I am also working with Dr. Jessica Sommerville and Jacqueline Pospisil on a project targeting infant brain patterns related to fairness.

 Dr. Bernier and I recently recorded some videos where you can learn more about our research.
 Check them out on the resource page!

 The Origin Story